What I get from the preview of C# 8 with Mads Torgersen

 await GetLength();

-Now imagine the scenario that you develop a mobile application who gets his data from the cloud, and because it has to get a huge set of data you want to perform this in several tasks when you need it, and not get all the data in one big call then use it.
-In this case, the async iterator does the job :
+Now imagine the scenario where you develop a mobile application that gets its data from the cloud, and because it has to get a huge set of data you want to do this in several tasks when you need it, instead of getting all the data in one big call and then using it.
+In this case, the async iterator does the job:

 IAsyncEnumerable<T> stream = [...]